oracle/cloudtestdrive/Integration/process/home.md

 ## Step 2: Navigate to labs

-- Use the hamburger menu to navigate to labs:
+- Use the hamburger menu to navigate to labs